 - Involving hard palate, soft palate, the vestibule of the upper jaw, skin of cheek and sides of the nose.

 - Involvement of Ophthalmic division (most common).

 - Most common (15 – 20 times more than the mandibular division).

 - Case history (Fever, Prodrome…etc).

 - Clinical examination (vesicles and ulcers = Unilateral, along with nerve course, painful).

 - Special investigation (same as herpes Simplex)

 - Avoid 2nd infection by proper hygiene (0.2% chlorhexidine mouthwash or Rifampicin elixir mouth bath) 4 times daily.

 - 5% Acyclovir ointment for skin and eye lesions.

-- Topical capsaicin (hot peppers), why?Topical anaethesia aren’t effective since pain arise from the sensory nerve.
+- Topical capsaicin (hot peppers), why?Topical anaesthesia aren’t effective since pain arises from the sensory nerve.

 - Sever Clinical Manifestations: 800 mg acyclovir tablets 5 times daily for 7 – 10 days